Friends of the Museum

 NC Maritime Museum, Inc.

-2019 Board of Directors
+2022 Board of Directors

 Bruce is a retired partner in the New York office of Latham & Watkins, a leading global law firm.
 For nearly 40 years, he maintained a broad international antitrust counseling and litigation practice with concentrations in mergers and acquisitions and joint venture antitrust issues.
 Bruce co-chaired Latham’s Global Antitrust and Competition Practice Group for more than five years during a period of rapid expansion and development.
 He has also been active throughout his career in leadership positions and membership in the Antitrust Sections of the American Bar Association, the New York City Bar Association and the New York State Bar Association.
 Most recently, he served on the NYSBA Executive Committee.
 He is an author and active speaker on a broad range of antitrust topics.

 Through his commitment to public service, Bruce oversaw Latham’s pro bono project to pair hundreds of firm lawyers with Holocaust survivors to assist them in obtaining reparations from the German government and helped create a program model for other firms to follow.
 He is a past trustee of his synagogue in New York and The Rye Arts Center, a community-based not for profit dedicated to inspiring interest and participation in performing and visual arts.